-Find out what pricing models are provided by the vendors in the Document Management Software category to check which one matches your business requirements and expenses best.
-Be aware that some apps can provide free or freemium accounts for you to try out first.
+Find out what pricing plans are offered by the vendors in the Document Management Software category to see which one matches your business preferences and budget best.
+Keep in mind that certain services can provide free or freemium accounts for you to try out first.